AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 # Connect VS Code to PostgreSQL
-Visual Studio Code is very pwoerful IDE used by Windows and Mac lovers alike.
-These instructions were created for Mac users.
+Visual Studio Code (VS Code) is a very pwoerful IDE used by Windows and Mac users alike.
+These instructions were created on a Mac, so slight variations may exist for Windows users.

 Steps:
 1. Install the PostgreSQL extension in VS Code.
 2. Connect to the Server